 Rabbit Cage Plans

 1) If you purchased 2 1/2 feet of 3 foot cage floor wire, this piece is ready as is.
 If you purchased enough for several cages, then cut a 30 inch x 36 inch piece.
-Cut the protruding wires flush for this and all wire pieces.
+Use a flush cut pliers so that there will be no sharp angled ends to the cut wire.

 2) Cut the 1" x 2" inch wire to size: